Man Utd owe nearly £1bn, club figures show

 Manchester United owe £969.6m through a combination of gross debt, bank borrowings and outstanding transfer fees with associated payments, according to new figures.

-The club released its second quarter results to 31 December on Thursday.
+The club released their second quarter results to 31 December on Thursday.

-Unlike previous years, there was no investors call afterwards as a direct result of the ongoing "strategic review".
+Unlike previous years, there was no investors' call afterwards as a result of the ongoing "strategic review".

 This could lead to the sale of the Premier League club.

-The review itself is centred around how to meet the club's long-term capital investment needs, specifically for improvements to Old Trafford and the club's Carrington training ground, and - it is being stressed - is not due to any issues with short-term liquidity.
+The review itself is centred on how to meet the club's long-term capital investment needs, specifically for improvements to Old Trafford and the club's Carrington training ground, and - it is being stressed - is not due to any issues with short-term liquidity.

-Nevertheless, the amount the club owes has grown.
+Nevertheless, the amount owed the club has grown.

 While the principal debt remains at $650m, a change in the exchange rate meant the club owed £535.7m compared to £477.1m at the same point in the previous year.